-Dene Leigh’s practice investigates neurological impairment and the fragility of human memory.
-Through painting, sculpture and drawing, the artist’s work endeavours to make sense of his grandfather’s difficulty with memory following a stroke.
-After experiencing life with the consequences of the stroke for several years, the artist’s grandfather passed away.
-Soon after, the abrupt passing of the artist’s mother generated an urge to grasp the memories and fleeting moments associated with those who are most important to him.
+Dene Leigh’s practice investigates neurological impairment and the fragility of the human memory.
+The artist’s work endeavours to make sense of his grandfather’s difficulty with memory following a stroke.
+The artist’s grandfather experienced life with the consequences of the stroke for several years before passing away.
+Leigh’s mother unexpectedly passed away soon after.
+The deaths along with the reminiscence of nostalgic moments drove Leigh to grasp the memories associated with those most important to him and those unknown to him.

-The artist’s body of work embodies the fragility of human memory and the desire to acknowledge and record those he has and has not met.
-The artist continually documents recollections of those dearest to him with themes of the barriers that his grandfather faced.
-In doing so, the work tries to glimpse through the eyes of the artist’s grandfather, whilst solidifying the short-lived moments associated with the human memory and the ultimate decay of everything around us.
+The artist’s work embodies the desire to acknowledge memories.
+Leigh records interpretations of aged photographs of family members, as well as interpretations of found photographs, while juxtaposing them with fictitious imagery to delve into his memory.
+In doing so, the work tries to glimpse through the eyes of the artist’s grandfather, whilst solidifying the short-lived moments associated with human memory and the ultimate decay of everything and everyone around us.

 Dene Leigh is a British Artist who studied at Wimbledon College of Arts, London.
+The artist is one of the winners of the 2021 SPACE Artist Awards.
+His work was shortlisted for the 2021 Ruth Borchard Self Portrait Prize and selected for the 2020 Derwent Art Prize held in London and Paris.
 The artist's work has been written about in international contemporary art publications Hi-Fructose and Daily Serving.
 Solo exhibitions include 'Ephemeral' (2018) and 'Agnosia' (2016) at Baert Gallery in Los Angeles.
-The artist is one of the winners of the 2021 SPACE Artist Awards.
-His work was selected for the 2020 Derwent Art Prize held in London and Paris, and in previous years he was selected to exhibit at the 2014 Young Masters Art Prize and the 2017 and 2018 Royal Academy of Arts Summer Exhibition.
+In recent years, the artist was selected to exhibit at the 2014 Young Masters Art Prize and the 2017 and 2018 Royal Academy of Arts Summer Exhibition.
 The artist lives and works in London and is represented by Baert Gallery Los Angeles.